BEST TIPS FOR VISITING THE ACROPOLIS 2023

-The Parthenon Temple is the centerpiece of the Acropolis hill, and one of the main reasons visitors come to Athens is to see the Acropolis in person.
-The Acropolis of Athens is divided into the Acropolis and the slopes.
-Once you’re at the Acropolis, you will be able to visit many other monuments and ruins dating back to ancient Greece.
-After visiting the Parthenon temple, you can also explore the Erechtheion, the Temple of Olympian Zeus, the Temple of Athena Nike, and other archaeological sites located on the hill.
-When you continue with your sightseeing onto the slopes, you can visit the Acropolis Museum, the Theatre of Dionysus, and the Odeon of Herodes Atticus.
+One of the main reasons visitors come to Athens is to see the Acropolis in person.
+The Acropolis of Athens is divided into the slopes and the Acropolis.
+Once you’re at the Acropolis, you will be able to visit many other monuments and ruins dating back to ancient Greek times.
+After visiting the Parthenon temple, one of the main attractions, you can also explore the Theatre of Dionysus, the Odeon of Herodes Atticus, the Temple of Athena Nike, and other archaeological sites located on the hill.
+Most of the tickets include the Acropolis Museum entrance ticket.

 Parthenon – Acropolis of Athens